-Preference Points Youth who are at least 18 years of old and not more than 21 years old (has not reached 22 nd birthday) who left foster care at age 16 or older and who does not have adequate housing and have been referred by the Texas Department of Family and Protective Services.
+Social Security Act; and is homeless or at risk of become homeless at age 16.
+Families in Public Housing required to transfer from their unit due to permanent involuntary displacement as a result of a project's conversion of assistance under the Rental Assistance Demonstration (RAD).
+40 HACB will give preference to families living in a HACB owned Public Housing property, Project Based Voucher, or PBV-RAD who are victims of domestic violence, dating violence, sexual assault, or stalking and meet the eligibility requirements outlined in HACB's VAWA Emergency Transfer Move Plan.
 40 Families who are victims of a Presidential declared disaster or during a local emergency that has been declared by the Chief elected official of the responsible entity who has proclaimed that there is an immediate need for public action to protect the public safety.
 30 Families who reside in housing that have been condemned by the City of Brownsville 30 Families, residents of the city of Brownsville, whose homes (owned or rented), have been destroyed by fire and have been referred by the Red Cross for assistance.
-30 Families in Public Housing required to transfer from their unit due to PHA action involving rehab of unit or emergency conditions that make the unit uninhabitable while undergoing repairs 30 Victims of domestic violence requirements: Referral from a family violence prevention organization, police report and a protective order 15 Veterans that have been honorably discharged from the Armed Forces of the United States.
+30 Families in Public Housing required to transfer from their unit due to PHA action involving rehab of unit or emergency conditions that make the unit uninhabitable while undergoing repairs.
+30 Families that include victims of domestic violence, dating violence, sexual assault, or stalking who have either been referred by a partnering service agency or consortia.
+15 Veterans that have been honorably discharged from the Armed Forces of the United States.
 15 Working families whose head or spouse is currently employed and to include families whose head of household or spouse is sixty-two years (62) years of age or disabled.
 10